Every story on Radish needs to have a genre and subgenre before you can hit "publish."

 Historical Comedy: A humorous story set in the past.

-Examples: Monty Python’s Life of Brian, The Favourite
+Examples: Monty Python’s Life of Brian, The Favourite, Saun , The Importance of Being Earnest, Shakespeare in Love

 Historical Erotica: Explicit sexuality plays a large role in the narrative.